Revealing the design process behind Duesday...

 Stage 1: All design phenomena should be rooted in research

-Research for me always is the first stage of any project, particularly in the design field.
-Following good practices, I usually prefer to divide it into three steps: business, market and users research.
+Research, for me, always is the first stage of any project, particularly in the design field.
+Following good practices, I usually prefer to divide it into three steps: business, market and user research.

 I mentioned that I joined CFT Group as the first designer.
-But I neglected to give a hint that when the new wave of employees enrolled, with me at the back, there were only five other people in the whole company.
+But I neglected to hint that when the new wave of employees enrolled, with me at the back, there were only five other people in the company.
 Together we had to set up the explicit foundations by externalising as much of the tacit knowledge as possible.
-To reveal this I designed a series of business and design workshops.
+To reveal this, I designed a series of business and design workshops.

-Familiar with the Business Model and Lean Canvas as a former consultant, contractor and founder I started with these.
-Me, the Co-Founders and our Financial Controlled have closed ourselves at the back room of the office for two days of workshops to design a path that works well to accomplish our mission before running out of resources.
-Going through the questions of what and who are we selling and marketing to, through what channels and types of relationships and partnerships to what our key activities, costs, and revenue streams are helped me define the product to the point that I felt confident to lead the Design function.
-We had the magic potion of Customer-Problem-Solution, outlined metrics and surprisingly well verbalised assumed users’ needs.
+Familiar with the Business Model and Lean Canvas as a former consultant, contractor and founder, I started with these.
+The Co-Founders, our Financial Controlled, and I have closed ourselves in the office's back room for two days of workshops to design a path that works well to accomplish our mission before running out of resources.
+Going through the questions of what and who we are selling and marketing to, through what channels and types of relationships and partnerships to what our key activities, costs, and revenue streams are helped me define the product to the point that I felt confident to lead the Design function.
+We had the magic potion of Customer-Problem-Solution, outlined metrics and surprisingly well-verbalised assumed users’ needs.
 A few more exercises around the brand and key features (StormDeck, Design the Box, Affinity Map, Mobilify, Six to One, and more) completed the picture to the degree that we could start getting down to requirements.
-I also made sure I sat down and interviewed other colleagues, developers in particular, to establish foundations for future communication and the handover process.
+I also ensured I sat down and interviewed other colleagues, developers in particular, to establish foundations for future communication and the handover process.

-The next step required of me a thorough research of our direct and indirect competitors, as well as inspirators.
-After assembling the list and completing the analysis we concluded that PayPal is our biggest competitor.
+The next step required thorough research on our direct and indirect competitors, as well as inspirators.
+After assembling the list and completing the analysis, we concluded that PayPal is our biggest competitor.
 With one difference, PayPal specialises in one-off payments, while we are changing the recurring bills forever.

-The user research stage probably took us the most significant amount of time, and in fact, it’s not the phase that ever finishes.
+The user research stage probably took us the most significant amount of time, and in fact, it’s not the phrase that ever finishes.
 None of them should.
-Markets change, businesses develop new requirements, with the time even users respond differently to the product, not to mention taking into account its evolution.
+Markets change, businesses develop new requirements, and with time even users respond differently to the product, not to mention taking into account its evolution.

-In a nutshell, we collected insightful qualitative data through conversations with people of Liskeard where our office is based, as well as in various networking events, asking about background, demographics, tech skills and finance.
-For quantitative data, on the other hand, we reached big players and their research available online.
-My favourite one comes from BACS which confirmed (and expanded) our hypothesis.
+In a nutshell, we collected insightful qualitative data through conversations with people of Liskeard, where our office is based, as well as in various networking events, asking about background, demographics, tech skills and finance.
+On the other hand, we reached big players for quantitative data, and their research is available online.
+My favourite one comes from BACS, which confirmed (and expanded) our hypothesis.